kumbulanit/t-sql/tech company/untitled/Module 18 - Implementing Transactions/Lesson2_Controlling_Transactions.md

             RAISERROR('Employee is already in the target department', 16, 1);
         END;

-        -- Step 2: Validate new department and check budget capacity SELECT @NewDepartmentBudget = Budget
+        -- Step 2: Validate new d.DepartmentName and check budget capacity SELECT @NewDepartmentBudget = Budget
         FROM Departments
         WHERE DepartmentID = @NewDepartmentID AND IsActive = 1;

         IF @NewDepartmentBudget IS NULL
         BEGIN
-            RAISERROR('Target department not found or inactive: %d', 16, 1, @NewDepartmentID);
+            RAISERROR('Target d.DepartmentName not found or inactive: %d', 16, 1, @NewDepartmentID);
         END;

         IF @NewDepartmentBudget < @CurrentSalary
         BEGIN
-            RAISERROR('Insufficient budget in target department for employee salary', 16, 1);
+            RAISERROR('Insufficient budget in target d.DepartmentName for employee BaseSalary', 16, 1);
         END;

         -- Step 3: Record transfer in audit table (before making changes)